 Numerous US and international venues have featured monographs of his work as well his traveling exhibitions, Earth Is My Witness, Travels to the Edge, and Beyond the Lens.
 He has had four major exhibitions at Seattle's Frye Art Museum, including One World, One Vision.
-Today his work is available online at www.artwolfe.com and at the Rotella Gallery[TM], with locations in Bellevue, Washington, and New York City.
+Today his work is available online at www.artwolfe.com and at the Carnevale Gallery in Las Vegas.